kleinschmidt/cogsci-particle-learn/notes.md

 there are in your acoustic input.

 We know babies (and adults) pick up on the statistical structure of language input.
+Basically two ways this has been modeled: normative/computational-level models and cognitive/algorithmic-level models [@Marr1972].

+Normative models like Bayesian nonparametric models are theoretically/conceptually elegent.
+Define/describe how much you can learn given the statistical structure of the world and a model of how it works.
+Establish what it's _possible_ to learn starting from certain, clearly stated assumptions.

-There are many types of models and algorithms for doing this.
-One family is Bayesian non-parametrics.
-Normative models are theoretically/conceptually elegent.
-They've provided lots of insight (that it's _possible_ to learn from distributions, that learning at multiple levels simulatneously helps all around, that there's a link between acquisition and adaptation).
+They've provided lots of insight (that it's
+_possible_ to learn from distributions, that learning at multiple levels simulatneously helps all around, that there's a link between acquisition and adaptation).
 Normative models are useful to put broad constraints on what's _possible_, to set the boundaries (or to evaluate different ways of conceptualizing a problem), but they are _computational level_ models, not _cognitive (algorithmic) models_.

-Ultimately we care about how _people_ do this.
-One way to bridge the gap:

 Pros:
 * Potentially infinite number of clusters